French Residency: Can I Join My EU Spouse or Family Member in France?

 The type of visa that you will need is a Visa de Long Séjour Valant Titre de Séjour (VLS-TS) « vie privée, vie familiale » (a long-stay family visa), and you can apply online here.
 You will need your ID, marriage certificate, your spouse’s ID and his/her proof of French nationality, and proof of living together for more than six months (such as a utility bill in both of your names, a rental contract, or a joint bank account).
 You will also need to sign an attestation of non-polygamy.

-A spouse visa is free of charge and will automatically be issued with no further need to prove your income, work situation, or other requirements.
+A spouse visa will generally be issued automatically with no further need to prove your income, work situation, or other requirements.
 However, a spouse visa can be declined if the marriage is suspected to be fraudulent.

 Note that your marriage must be entered into the French civil registry if it did not take place in France.